 - Must be interested in contributing to the diversity of perspectives present in the PPIA Junior Summer Institute Program.
-You must specifically demonstrate involvement in working to improve historically underserved or underrepresented communities, including African Americans, Asian Americans, Hispanics, Latinx, Native Americans and Pacific Islanders.
+You must specifically demonstrate involvement in working to improve historically underserved or underrepresented communities, including African Americans, Asian Americans, Hispanics, Latinx, Native Americans, and Pacific Islanders.

 How to Apply

-- How to Apply: For receiving this award, the candidates have to enrol in a graduate degree program at the university.
+- How to Apply: For receiving this award, the candidates have to enroll in a graduate degree program at the university.
 After being enrolled, they will be automatically considered for the grant, no separate application is required.

 - Admission Requirements: Students who are selected for the Junior Summer Institute cohort will study on the campus of one of our five participating universities: